aartikov/Sesame/loop/README.md

 ```

 ## When to use Loop?
-The sample above shows that quite a lot of code has to be written to implement a simple counter with Sesame Loop.
+The sample above shows that quite a lot of code is required to implement a simple counter with Sesame Loop.
 But don't rush to conclusion.
-Loop shines when a complex state management is required.
+Loop shines when a complex state management appears.
 It is much simpler to write, read and debug a non-trivial code such as [paged data loading](https://github.com/aartikov/Sesame/blob/readme/loading/src/main/kotlin/me/aartikov/sesame/loading/paged/internal/PagedLoadingLoop.kt) using Loop.